Philanthropic Response to Disasters

 Diana Leat is a board member for ArtSquat and the Blagrave Trust.

-Susan Phillips is a Professor in the School of Public Policy and Administration, and Founder and Supervisor of the Philanthropy and Nonprofit Leadership Graduate Program at Carleton University.
+Susan D. Phillips is Professor in the School of Public Policy and Administration, and Founder and Supervisor of the Philanthropy and Nonprofit Leadership Graduate Program at Carleton University.

-Introduction ~ Alexandra Williamson, Diana Leat and Susan Phillips
+11. Conclusions and Looking Forward - Alexandra Williamson, Diana Leat and Susan D. Phillips